 You can also buy LightwaveRF enabled bulbs which allow you to control the bulb directly (if the switch is on), which will obviously make implementation even easier.
-Without the various sensors LightwaveRF does have reduced functionality compared to Z Wave.
+Without the various sensors, LightwaveRF does have reduced functionality compared to Z Wave.

 The LightwaveRF sockets are proper sockets that you can install into your wall giving a seamless appearance to the installation.
 Every other solution required ugly adapters that plug into the existing socket itself.
-Granted adapters will be easier to install, but changing a plug socket is already quite easy, and you will have less issues with bulky adapter blocking the way of socket, or getting knocked out, or just generally not looking attractive.
-Also SmartThings charge £44.99 for a single socket adapter vs £27.50 for a dual socket with LightwaveRF, this would make SmartThings very expensive to implement if you plan to use its sockets throughout your house.
+Granted adapters will be easier to install, but changing a plug socket is already quite easy, and you will have fewer issues with bulky adapter blocking the way of the socket, or getting knocked out, or just generally not looking attractive.
+Also, SmartThings charge £44.99 for a single socket adapter vs £27.50 for a dual socket with LightwaveRF, this would make SmartThings very expensive to implement if you plan to use its sockets throughout your house.

 The smart heating system by LightwaveRF is quite thorough.
 There is a boiler switch, thermostat, radiator valves, magnetic triggers and electric switches which are used for electric radiators.